rackerlabs/support-how-to/content/cloud-servers/use-a-custom-kernel-with-pv-grub.md

 ### Kernel upgrade

-Contact Rackspace Cloud support and request the pv-grub feature, informing them that you have completed these steps and would like to use your own kernel.
-Your Cloud Server will be rebooted, and -- if all goes well -- will come back up with your new kernel.
-You may verify this with 'uname -a'.
+Contact Rackspace Cloud support and request the pv-grub feature, informing them that you have completed these steps and want to use your own kernel.
+Your cloud server will be rebooted, and if successful, will start with your new kernel.
+You can verify this with `uname -a`.